soracom/orbit-sdk-assemblyscript/README.md

 For more specific usage, please refer to each sample in the `examples` directory.

+### Notice

+Please use the latest **tagged** release that supports the features currently available on the Soracom platform.
+The `main` branch may contain unreleased features and could break your code.

 ## Examples

 The `examples` directory in this repository includes the following samples: